 A good indicator as to whether you’re using the wrong oil is if you experience a noisy engine, oil leaks or poor performance.
 If you think you’ve been putting the wrong motor oil in your car, your best option is to take it to a mechanic to be checked.

 Shopping for tyres?
 Check out JAX Tyres

 Where can I buy motor oil?

-Motor oil can be purchased at a wide variety of car accessory retailers, including Supercheap Auto and Repco, mechanics, as well as petrol stations and even retail stores such as Big W offering motor oil both online and in store, giving you plenty of options for when your engine is running on empty.
+Motor oil can be purchased at car accessory retailers such as Supercheap Auto, mechanics, petrol stations and even retail stores such as Big W, giving you plenty of options for when your engine is running on empty.

 How often should I check or change my oil?

 Most car retailers, manufacturers and mechanics generally recommend checking the oil once a week, as well as before you head out on a big road trip, as it only takes a minute, and is often a good indicator of how healthy your engine is.
 Alternatively, you can simply leave it to the mechanic at your next service, provided you keep up to date with your servicing schedule.

 To check your engine oil, simply pop the bonnet, and look for the oil dipstick, which is generally located near the engine block.
 It’s recommended that you do this on level ground so that the oil hasn’t pooled to one side of the tank, and you check your oil when the engine is cold (i.e. hasn’t been running), as this will give you a better indication of how much oil you have left.